Dr Zuzanna Olszewska

 Associate Professor in the Social Anthropology of the Middle East

-I specialise in the ethnography of Iran and Afghanistan, with a focus on Afghan refugees in Iran, the Persian-speaking Afghan diaspora, and the anthropology of literature and cultural production.
-I received my doctorate in Social Anthropology from the University of Oxford in 2010, and have held post-doctoral fellowships at St. John's College (JRF, 2008-12) and LSE (LSE Fellow in Anthropology, 2012-13).
+I specialise in the ethnography of Iran and Afghanistan, with a focus on Afghan refugees in Iran, the Persian-speaking Afghan diaspora, the anthropology of literature and cultural production, and digital ethnography.
+I received my doctorate in Social Anthropology from the University of Oxford in 2010 and have held post-doctoral fellowships at St. John's College (JRF, 2008-12) and LSE (LSE Fellow in Anthropology, 2012-13).
 My doctoral research was published as The Pearl of Dari: Poetry and Personhood among Young Afghans in Iran, an ethnographic inquiry into how poetic activity reflects changes in youth subjectivity in an Afghan refugee community, based on work with an Afghan cultural organisation in Mashhad, Iran.
 I presented this work as a lecture series titled Authentic Verses, Modern Selves: An Ethnography of Afghan Refugee Poetry and Personhood in Iran, as the Evans-Pritchard Lecturer for 2013 at All Souls College, Oxford.
 The book won the 2016 Houshang Pourshariati Iranian Studies Book Award from the Middle East Studies Association and the 2017 Middle East Section Book Award of the American Anthropological Association.

 I supervise postgraduate students working on cultural production, particularly literary work, in Middle Eastern communities and their diasporas, as well as on a variety of topics in the Persian-speaking world.
 NB: I am unable to take on new DPhil students in the academic year 2023-24.